 All spills are reported to the MECP Spills Action Centre upon discovery.
 Spills are investigated and written reports are submitted to the MECP and Environment and Climate Change Canada as required by legislation.
-No spills occurred in the collection system.
+Table AA-C- 4 below summarizes spills that occurred in the Anger Avenue collection system in 2024.